How To Do Kegel Exercises (And Why You Might Not Need To)

 How To Do Kegel Exercises (And Why You Might Not Need To) | Capitol Physical Therapy | Washington DC Physical Therapists

-You’ve likely heard of Kegel exercises, even if you aren’t one hundred percent sure what they are, or why someone would do them.
+You’ve likely heard of Kegel exercises, even if you aren’t one hundred percent sure what they’re, or why someone would do them.

 If you’re familiar with Kegel exercises, then the advice to do them usually comes with a long list of reasons why using them to strengthen the pelvic floor is important.

-These are some compelling reasons to do Kegels, however as a clinic offering pelvic floor physical therapy in Washington DC, we want you to be aware that it’s possible to get too much of a good thing.
+These are some compelling reasons to do Kegels, however as a physical therapy clinic offering pelvic floor therapy, we want you to be aware that it’s possible to get too much of a good thing.

 Keep reading to learn more about Kegel exercises, and why you don’t want to overdo them.